h3nry-m/commerce/README.md

 ## Improvements

-- Functinonal watchlist and category list
+- Functional watchlist and category list
 - User can close the bid

 ## Credits